How to Teach Sight Words (What Parents Need to Know)

-Step 4: Actively engage your child with hands-on activities.
+Step 4: Actively engage your child in practice

 Here are a few activities:

-- Swat the Sight Words: Grab a set of sight words, call a word, and have your children swat it with a flyswatter or pancake turner.
+- Swat the Sight Words: Grab a set of sight words, call a word, and have your children swat it with a flyswatter or spatula.

 - Dot the Sight Words: Identify the target sight word and dot it with a dot maker.